 '''

 pairwiseTTests(x, ...)

 S4 method for signature 'ANY'

 pairwiseTTests(

-х,
+x,

 groups,

 block = NULL,

 design = NULL,

 restrict = NULL,

+'''

+'''

 exclude = NULL,

 direction = c("any", "up", "down"),

 lfc = 0,

 std.lfc = FALSE,

 log.p = FALSE,

 gene.names = NULL,

 subset.row = NULL,

 BPPARAM = SerialParam()

 )

-S4 method for signature 'SummarizedExperiment'

-pairwiseTTests(x, ..., assay.type = "logcounts")
+S4 method for signature 'SummarizedExperiment' pairwiseTTests(x, ..., assay.type = "logcounts")

-S4 method for signature 'SingleCellExperiment'

-pairwiseTTests(x, groups = colLabels(x, onAbsence = "error"), ...)
+S4 method for signature 'SingleCellExperiment' pairwiseTTests(x, groups = colLabels(x, onAbsence = "error"), ...) '''

-'''

-x A numeric matrix-like object of normalized log-expression values, where each column corresponds to a cell and each row corresponds to an endogenous gene.
+Х A numeric matrix-like object of normalized log-expression values, where each column corresponds to a cell and each row corresponds to an endogenous gene.
 Alternatively, a SummarizedExperiment or SingleCellExperiment object con- taining such a matrix.

+...
 For the generic, further arguments to pass to specific methods.

-For the SummarizedExperiment method, further arguments to pass to the ANY method.
-For the SingleCellExperiment method, further arguments to pass to the Summa- rizedExperiment method.
+For the SummarizedExperiment method, further arguments to pass to the ANY method groups A vector of length equal to ncol(x), specifying the group assignment for each cell.
+If x is a SingleCellExperiment, this is automatically derived from colLabels.

-groups A vector of length equal to $ncol(x)$, specifying the group assignment for each cell.
-If x is a SingleCellExperiment, this is automatically derived from collabels. block A factor specifying the blocking level for each cell. design A numeric matrix containing blocking terms for uninteresting factors.
-Note that these factors should not be confounded with groups. restrict A vector specifying the levels of groups for which to perform pairwise compar- isons. exclude A vector specifying the levels of groups for which not to perform pairwise comparisons. direction A string specifying the direction of log-fold changes to be considered in the alternative hypothesis. lfc A positive numeric scalar specifying the log-fold change threshold to be tested against. std.lfc A logical scalar indicating whether log-fold changes should be standardized. log.p A logical scalar indicating if log-transformed p-values/FDRs should be returned. gene.names Deprecated, use row.data in findMarkers instead to add custom annotation. subset.row See ?"scran-gene-selection".
-BPPARAM A BiocParallelParam object indicating whether and how parallelization should be performed across genes. assay.type A string specifying which assay values to use, usually "logcounts".
+For the SingleCellExperiment method, further arguments to pass to the SummarizedExperiment method.

+block A factor specifying the blocking level for each cell.

+design A numeric matrix containing blocking terms for uninteresting factors.
+Note that these factors should not be confounded with groups.

+restrict A vector specifying the levels of groups for which to perform pairwise comparisons.

+exclude A vector specifying the levels of groups for which not to perform pairwise comparisons.

+direction A string specifying the direction of log-fold changes to be considered in the alternative hypothesis.

+1fc A positive numeric scalar specifying the log-fold change threshold to be tested against.

+std.1fc A logical scalar indicating whether log-fold changes should be standardized.

+log.p A logical scalar indicating if log-transformed p-values/FDRs should be returned.

+gene.names Deprecated, use row.data in findMarkers instead to add custom annotation.

+BPPARAM A BiocParallelParam object indicating whether and how parallelization should assay.type A string specifying which assay values to use, usually "logcounts".